linsalrob/ComputationalGenomicsManual/Sequencing/README.md

 <img align="right" src="https://en.wikipedia.org/wiki/File:Frederick_Sanger2.jpg">
 Two-time nobel Laureate [Dr. Fred Sanger](https://en.wikipedia.org/wiki/Frederick_Sanger) developed this sequencing technology in 1977.
 The approach uses terminators, dideoxynucleotide triphosphates (ddNTPs), that terminate DNA extension during replication and do not allow the strand to be synthesized further.
 Thus, every time a ddNTP is added to the growing DNA strand, synthesis stops and the fragement can not be made any longer.
 Initially we used radioactivity to identify the DNA fragments, as shown in this figure.
 <img align="left" src="images/sanger_seq.png">
 Each band represents a bunch of DNA fragments that have been terminated at the same place.
-Since there are four ddNTPs &em; ddGTP, ddCTP, ddTTP, and ddATP &em; you can read off the sequence of the strands.
+Since there are four ddNTPs &mdash; ddGTP, ddCTP, ddTTP, and ddATP &mdash; you can read off the sequence of the strands.
 Initially, the DNA was separated on large polyacrylamide gels, but a big improvement was the introduction of thin tubes containing the polyacrylamide gels.
 Associated with that, the introduction of fluorescently labeled nucleotides allowed the terminated fragments to be read automatically.
 This is the technology that was used to sequence the first version of the human genome.

 Sanger sequencing is still used today.
 It has two advantages that none of the modern sequencing approaches can match:
 1. Longer sequence length.
 Typically Sanger sequences will be 700+ bases of usable sequence and can approach 1kb.